Martinique: Pre-European contact and early colonial periods

 The island was occupied first by Arawaks, then by Caribs.
-The Arawaks were described as gentle timorous Indians and the Caribs as ferocious cannibal warriors.
 The Arawaks came from Central America in the 1st century AD and the Caribs came from the Venezuelan coast around the 11th century.

-Christopher Columbus charted Martinique (without landing) in 1493, during his first voyage, but Spain had little interest in the territory.
+Christopher Columbus charted Martinique (without landing) in 1493, during his second voyage, but Spain had little interest in the territory.
 Columbus landed during a later voyage, on 15 June 1502, after a 21-day trade wind passage, his fastest ocean voyage.
 He spent three days there refilling his water casks, bathing and washing laundry.